Eugene R. Schlesinger

 Lecturer (Renewable Term), Religious Studies

-Trinity School for Ministry Fall 2017 to Present
+Trinity School for Ministry Fall 2017 to Summer 2020

 Adjunct Instructor (Online)